MRSRL/slfrank/README.md

 This repo contains code for the SLfRank pulse design algorithm.
 SLfRank can generate pulses with lower energy (by as much as 26%) and more accurate phase profiles when compared to the SLR pulse design algorithm.

-The code depends on SigPy and CVXPy.
+The code depends on SigPy.RF and CVXPy.
 You can install dependent libraries by running

      pip install -r requirements.txt